 Information about allegations or concerns of abuse should not be shown to a parent or carer.
 Advice should always be sought from a single point of advice, Adult Services, or the police.
 Thirtyone:eight can also advise in such circumstances.

 Good Practice Standards

 Supervision

 The church will aim to provide:

-A minimum staffing ratio of adults to children which is adequate, gender-balanced and takes into consideration the type of activity, e.g. outside visit, camp, etc.
+A minimum staffing ratio of adults to children is adequate, gender-balanced and considers the type of activity, e.g., outside visit, camp, etc.

 Suggested levels -